awesomeWM/awesome/docs/03-declarative-layout.md

     }

-This examples uses the `awful.widget.only_on_screen` container to display widgets only on some screens.
+This example uses the `awful.widget.only_on_screen` container to display widgets only on some screens.

 ### Composite widgets